 Growing from seed is difficult and time-consuming.
 You may need to pollinate your flowers with a fine paintbrush to assist in fertilization.
 The seeds are very small and can be slow to germinate.
 The seedlings are also very small and great care must be taken to avoid rotting as they mature.

 Growing the offsets is far easier and a great way to grow new sky plants.
 After flowering, the mother plant will produce plantlets known as pups.
 The pups should be left on the mother plant until they are at least a third of its size.
-The pups are simply removed using a tool with a sharp blade and then grown in the same way as the mother plant.
+The air plant pups are simply removed using a tool with a sharp blade and then grown in the same way as the mother plant.

 Soil